FOSSEE/sees/latex/handout.rst

 The type of reference is followed by a left curly brace, and immediately followed by the citation key.
 The citation key, ``Lamport94`` in the example above is used to cite this reference using the command ``\cite{Lamport94}``.

 This is followed by the relevant fields and their values, listed one by one.
-Each entry must be followed by a comma to delemit one field from the other.
+Each entry must be followed by a comma to delimit one field from the other.

 To get your LaTeX document to use the bibliography database, you just add the following lines to your LaTeX document.
 ::